scrapy-plugins/scrapy-playwright/docs/faq.md

-# Frequently asked questions
+# Frequently Asked Questions

-## How to use scrapy-playwright with the CrawlSpider?
+## How to use scrapy-playwright with the [CrawlSpider](https://docs.scrapy.org/en/latest/topics/spiders.html#crawlspider)?

 By specifying a `process_request` method that modifies requests in-place in your [crawling rules](https://docs.scrapy.org/en/latest/topics/spiders.html#scrapy.spiders.Rule).